dartist/redis_client/README.md

 ===============

 An Async Redis client for Dart.

+### Currently in development...
+The Redis Client is functional, but only a subset of Redis API is implemented - the rest will be added over the next few days.

-This is a close port of the [C# ServiceStack Redis Client](https://github.com/ServiceStack/ServiceStack.Redis/) except all operations return futures and are non-blocking.
+This is a close port of the [C# ServiceStack Redis Client](https://github.com/ServiceStack/ServiceStack.Redis/) the primary difference is all operations are non-blocking and return Futures.

-In development...

 Current interfaces implmented: